Gokuldroid/Gokuldroid.github.io/contents/posts/2020-04-22-show-me-your-projects-graveyard.md

 **The Hindu news reader**

-My first app to use the backend system.
+My first app to use a backend system.
 I built using the RSS feed of the Hindu newspaper website.

 ***Tools used: Java, Android studio beta***